-Field Description Channel ID 9 bits.
+Field Description Е End bit.
+1 bit.
+For DOCSIS PDU Segments the "E" bit is set to 1 to indicate that the PSP frame contains the end of a DOCSIS frame.
+Otherwise, set to 0.
+For PLC Message Block Segments the usage of the "E" bit is undefined.
+The sender transmits the "E" bit as 0, and the receiver ignores it.
+Segment Length 14 bits.
+Length of DEPI segment in bytes.
+Channel ID 8 bits.
 An identifier of the downstream channel or the PLC sub-channel to which a particular segment belongs.
-The CCAP-Core provides the mapping between downstream channels in the RPD and Channel IDs used in the segment table via L2TPv3 control plane protocol.
+The CCAP Core provides the mapping between downstream channels in the RPD and Channel IDs used in the segment table via the L2TPv3 control plane protocol.
 The sender MUST set the Channel ID in every entry of the segment table.
 Note that while the size of the Channel ID field permits effective identification and multiplexing of data from up to 256 channels, this specification imposes additional restrictions on how many and which channels can be grouped in a single session.
 Additional detail can be found in Section 8.4.3.2.
+The CCAP Core communicates the mapping between Channel ID field and the Remote End Id AVP.
 Channel Seq.
 Num 4 bits.
 Per channel sequence number.
-The sequence number is incremented by the sender (CCAP-Core) for each segment of a particular channel.
+The sequence number is incremented by the sender (CCAP Core) for each segment of a particular channel.
 This field can be used by the receiver (the RPD) in the reassembly process to detect lost segments.
 Profile ID 4 bits.
 The interpretation of the Profile ID field depends on the type of the segment and the channel type it is associated with.
 For DOCSIS PDU Segments carrying data intended for SC-QAM channels, the sender transmits this field as "0000".
 This field is ignored by the receiver.
 For DOCSIS PDU Segments carrying data for OFDM channels, this field indicates the OFDM Profile ID of a downstream packet.
 The Profile ID field is valid in the first segment of a DOCSIS PDU (if the "B" bit is set.to ').
 If the "B" bit is set to 0, the sender transmits the profile field as '0000' and the receiver ignores it.
 For segments associated with an OFDM PLC sub-channel, the lowest bit of this field is referred to as the Segment Type or "T" bit.
-The three most significant bits of this field are transmitted as '000' by the CCAP-Core and ignored by the RPD.
-If the "T" bit is set to 0 this indicates DOCSIS PDU Segment type.
-If the "T" bit is set to 1 this indicates PLC Message Block Segment type.
+The three most significant bits of this field are transmitted as '000' by the CCAP Core and ignored by the RPD.
+If the "T" bit is set to 0 this indicates a DOCSIS PDU Segment type.
+If the "T" bit is set to 1 this indicates a PLC Message Block Segment type.

-When transmitting a DOCSIS PDU for OFDM data channels, the CCAP-Core MUST specify the OFDM profile ID in the first segment of the PDU.
+When transmitting a DOCSIS PDU for OFDM data channels, the CCAP Core MUST specify the OFDM profile ID in the first segment of the PDU.

-When transmitting a DOCSIS PDU for OFDM data channels, the CCAP-Core MUST set the Profile ID to '000' in all but the first segment of the PDU.
+When transmitting a DOCSIS PDU for OFDM data channels, the CCAP Core MUST set the Profile ID to '000' in all but the first segment of the PDU.

-When transmitting a DOCSIS PDU for SC-QAM data channels, the CCAP-Core MUST set the Profile ID to '0000' in all segments.
+When transmitting a DOCSIS PDU for SC-QAM data channels, the CCAP Core MUST set the Profile ID to '0000' in all segments.

-8.4.3 Interpretation of PSP Sublayer Header for PLC Sub-channel
+8.4.3 Interpretation of PSP Sublayer Header for PLC Sub-channel16